Octopus058/Introduction-to-Linux/tutorials/Hello Linux!.md

 ![](/assets/Linux/Hello%20Linux!/3.png)
 There are always people debating which Linux distribution is better.
 Actually in my opinion most of them are similar, and the kernal commands are all the same.

-For we newbies, I suggest Debian. `GNOME` desktop is beautiful and familiar to Windows users.
-And you can find tutorials easier than archlinux or RHEL when you get troubles.
+For we newbies, I suggest Debian. `KDE` desktop is beautiful and highly customizable.
+The whole OS is stable enough to be used until death.
+And the most important is that you can find tutorials easier than Archlinux or Redhat when getting troubles.
 >[!NOTE]
 >Why not Ubuntu?
 Check **2.7 I'd rather be a bookworm**!